Header Image

 Stress “wants” us to deal with the stressor.
 It often makes sense to take care of the stressor and deal with it until we come up with a solution or the stressor is resolved in some other way.
 This can lead to an intense inner confrontation with the stressor, to the point where we “can’t think about anything else”.

-Sometimes the constant “using thoughts of the stressor” turns into a permanent brooding or circling of thoughts (rumination), which is characterized by a recurring sequence of the same thoughts (in the absence of creative modifications of the thoughts).
+Sometimes the constant “using thoughts of the stressor” turns into a permanent brooding or circling of thoughts (rumination), which is characterized by a recurring sequence of the same thoughts (in the absence of creative variations of the thoughts).
 Such circling of thoughts is usually not constructive in terms of finding a solution.
 It is therefore at best an unfruitful consequence of the stress benefit “preoccupation with the stressor”.

 If your partner complains that “he/she is never really there, never with me, always thinking somewhere else”, this may be the external view of a constant preoccupation with the stressor or a circle of thoughts.